agda/agda/doc/user-manual/language/built-ins.lagda.rst

 should correspond to true and which to false, since you are free to name them whatever you like.

-The only effect of binding the boolean type is that you can then use primitive functions returning booleans, such as built-in ``NATEQUALS``.
+The effect of binding the boolean type is that you can then use primitive functions returning booleans, such as built-in ``NATEQUALS``, and letting the :ref:`GHC backend <ghc-backend>` know to compile the type to Haskell `Bool`.

 ..
   ::